JinenSetpal/learning-ml/README.md

 # ml-fundamentals
-Codebase of for all ML concepts I know.
+Codebase of for learnt ML concepts.